On subspace designs

 which equals to $\frac{q^{mk}-1}{q^m-1}$ and $L_{U_1}\cup \ldots \cup L_{U_t}=\PG(k-1,q^m)$.
 Hence, if $t> (q-1)\frac{q^{\frac{mk}2}+1}{q^m-1}$ then at least two distinct $L_{U_i}$'s meets in at least one point, a contradiction. \end{proof}

-We are going those maximum $1$-designs reaching the bound on $t$ provided in the above corollary.
-Indeed, we first prove that $(q-1)\frac{q^{\frac{mk}2}+1}{q^m-1}$ is an integer if and only if $k$ is odd and $m=2$.
+We are going to characterize the maximum $1$-designs reaching the bound on $t$ provided in the last item of the above corollary.
+We start by showing that $(q-1)\frac{q^{\frac{mk}2}+1}{q^m-1}$ is an integer if and only if $k$ is odd and $m=2$.